rafaldr91/bitPayMagentoPlugin/README.md

   - Now supports API keys instead of SSL files.
 Tested against 1.7.0.2.

 Version 3
-  - Now shows an iframe on the checkout page instead of redirecting to bitpay.com.
+  - Now gives the option to show an iframe on the checkout page instead of redirecting to bitpay.com.